WCAG 2.2 Compliance, Explained

 The Four Key Principles of WCAG

 WCAG outlines four guiding principles for digital accessibility: perceivable, operable, understandable, and robust.
-Together, these principles form the acronym POUR — and they can be used to help businesses create content that is accessible for everyone.
+Together, these principles from the acronym POUR — they can be used to help businesses create content that is accessible for everyone.

-Get into the habit of using the POUR principles when creating your content.
-They’re a great way to improve conformance with WCAG, and more importantly, they help you anticipate issues that might impact your users.
+Get into the habit of using the POUR principles when creating content.
+It’s a great way to conform with WCAG standards and, more importantly, they help you anticipate issues that might impact your users.

 Perceivable